ADesprets/faststart/labs/lab1.md

 5. Scroll down and save the configuration
 6. Close the content editor to see the results on the home page

+Tip: If you are finding the text is not disappearing from the banner, it may be due to another language other than English is set as default.
+Try repeating this section but go into the translations of the block and remove the HTML from the English version of the block specifically.

 ## Conclusion